zigster64/zig-zag-zoe/README.md

 This code is interesting for the following reasons :

-- Its all written in Zig
+- Its all written in Zig.
+Fast / Safe / Easy to read - pick all 3.
 - It uses the excellent http.zig library https://github.com/karlseguin/http.zig
 - Generated docker image = 770Kb (compressed) All it has is the compiled executable (2.5MB), which includes all bundled assets in the single file binary
 - Run stats - uses about 60MB RAM and really low CPU %
 - Its about as simple as doing the same thing in Go, there is really nothing too nasty required in the code.
 - The router, and all the HTML contents is part of the Game object ... the implications of this are that it is possible to create 'web components' using this zig/htmx approach that are all self contained, and can be imported into other projects, without having to know about connecting up routes, or pulling in content.
 Interesting.
-- Uses SSE / Event Streams to keep it all realtime updates with pub/sub from multiple players.
-Is simple, and it works.
+- Uses SSE / Event Streams to keep it all realtime with pub/sub updates for multiple players.
+Is simple, and it works, and requires not much code at all.
 - Demonstrates how to do threading, thread conditions / signalling, and using mutexes to make object updates thread safe.
 - No websockets needed
 - There is pretty much NO JAVASCRIPT on the frontend.
 It uses HTMX https://htmx.org ... which is an alternative approach to web clients, where the frontend is pure hypertext, and everything is done on the backend
-- There is a tiny bit of JS, to update the session ID, but im still thinking up a way of getting rid of that as well.
+- There is a tiny bit of JS, to play some audio, and to update the session ID, but im still thinking up a way of getting rid of that as well.
 - Uses std.fmt.print() as the templating engine.
 I didnt know before, but you can use named tags inside the comptime format string, and use those to reference fields in the args param.
 Actually makes for a half decent templating tool, without having to find and import a templating lib.